-If you are planning a benefit or telethon and wish to engage Equity actors and stage managers, you must clear your event through Theatre Authority.
+If you are planning a fundraising benefit or telethon and wish to engage Equity actors and stage managers, you must clear your event through the Theatre Authority.
 Theatre Authority is a nonprofit organization that administers and regulates the free appearances of performers and provides assistance to members of the theatrical community.

 HOW DOES THEATRE AUTHORITY DERIVE ITS "AUTHORITY"?

 The unions of the 4A's (“Associated Actors and Artistes of America”) have adopted resolutions and rules that give Theatre Authority jurisdiction over performances raising money for nonprofit and charitable organizations.
 Theatre Authority determines terms and conditions for the events that it clears.
 The rules of each performer union prohibit members from appearing in a professional capacity at any event that is not cleared and approved by the Theatre Authority.

 If your organization plans to use professional performers or stage managers in connection with a fundraising event, please download an application form entitled "Theatre Authority Application."
 Make sure to include a note on company letterhead requesting permission for your specific benefit indicating the names of all union performers and partner organizations (if there are any others involved).
 We request a minimum of 30 days notice, if possible, so that you can receive clearance before you begin publicizing and selling tickets for your benefit.